What is FedRAMP Moderate Equivalent and Do You Need It?

 Becoming FedRAMP equivalent allows you to sell your cloud services to the 300,000+ companies that sell physical products to the Department of Defense.

-How is FedRAMP equivalent different?
+How is FedRAMP equivalent different from authorization?

 • FedRAMP equivalent orgs don’t need to find a government sponsor – one of FedRAMP’s most time consuming hurdles.